 Hey Man, Nice Shot (Filter)

-Some songs are so powerful that you can recall the first time hearing them.
+Some songs are so powerful that you can recall the first time ever hearing them.
 “Hey Man, Nice Shot” is one of those songs for me.
 It came over the radio as I was driving home from a friend’s house.
-When it finished, I actually pulled over to call the station (mid ’90s, no smartphones).
+When it finished, I actually pulled over to call the station (no smartphones in the mid ’90s).
 I got through after a few tries, learned the band’s name, then rushed to the nearest record shop to buy the album.
-Short Bus blared from my stereo for months.
+It stayed in my stereo for months.

 Come Out and Play (The Offspring)

 I have probably listened to this song more than any other in my lifetime.
 The Offspring were my favorite band growing up and I treasured every album.
 90’s punk was a strange genre with plenty of weirdness, but it carries a lot of nostalgia for me.
 “You gotta keep ’em separated” still makes me smile every time I hear it.
 I have seen the band dozens of times over the years and even got to hang out with them at one point.
 Great guys, fun music, delightful memories.